TakechanBana/battle-spot-stats/README.md

 # battle-spot-stats
-Shows usage data from the Pokemon Global Link Currently only scrapes data from the special ladder (VGC16)
+Shows usage data from the Pokemon Global Link.
+Currently only grabs data from the special ladder (VGC16)

 # debugging
 npm install, then npm run dev.